ASteinheiser/connected-koozie/README.md

 - Run createDataSet.js to create a json file containing your accelerometer values as such: `node createDataSet.js > trainingSet.json`

 - To generate a prediction model, use node-svm as such: `node-svm train trainingSet.json predictionModel.json`

+#### Connector
+- Run connector.js to send messages to Meshblu when you take a sip from your smart koozie!
+The connector utilizes the generated predictionModel.json file from machine-learning to determine what counts as a sip.